loannejee/Netflix-Clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-[Firebase Firestore](https://firebase.google.com/?hl=en&authuser=0) was used for the backend server and [Firebase Authentication](https://firebase.google.com/docs/auth) was used for creating and logging into accounts.
+[Firebase Firestore](https://firebase.google.com/?hl=en&authuser=0) (version 9) was used for the backend server and [Firebase Authentication](https://firebase.google.com/docs/auth) was used for creating and signing into accounts.

-Third party services APIs include [Stripe](https://stripe.com/docs) for payment and [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) for lists of movies and their genres.
+Third party services APIs include [Stripe](https://stripe.com/docs) for payment and [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) for lists of movies with their genres and descriptions.

+### :computer: Demo

 ## Available Scripts